 He tries to flee away.
 But moving on foot, even if you are a big magician, is a real struggle!
 He decided, therefore, to shape a faithful and powerful animal of lava rock.

-The fountain, which built in 1867 by the Neapolitan master Tito Angelini with Carrara marble, depicts the river Amenano as a young man holding a cornucopia from which water is poured into a convex tank.
+The fountain, which was built in 1867 by the Neapolitan master Tito Angelini with Carrara marble, depicts the river Amenano as a young man holding a cornucopia from which water is poured into a convex tank.
 The water, overflowing from this tank, produces a cascading effect that gives the sensation of a sheet.
-Behind the fountain, a lava stone staircase leads to the Pescheria, an old city market that, together with the Vucciria of Palermo, is one of the major folk attractions of the two Sicilian cities.
+Behind the fountain, a lava stone staircase leads to the Pescheria, a 19th century fish-market that, together with the Vucciria of Palermo, is one of the major folk attractions of the two Sicilian cities.

-On Via Vittorio Emanuele II stands the 18th century Chiesa della Badia di Sant'Agata.
+On the east of the square, on Via Vittorio Emanuele II, stands the 18th century Chiesa della Badia di Sant'Agata.
 The church is located opposite the north elevation of the cathedral, and occupies, along with the annexed former Monastery (now owned by the city and houses also the Tourist Information Center on Via Vittorio Emanuele II, 172), the entire block bounded by Via Raddusa, via Santa Maria del Rosario and Via Sant'Agata.

-The church that we see today rests on the ruins of the older (1620) church and convent dedicated to Sant'Agata, designed by Erasmo Cicala and which collapsed because of the earthquake of 1693.
+The church that we see today rests on the ruins of an older (1620) church and convent dedicated to Sant'Agata, designed by Erasmo Cicala and which collapsed because of the earthquake of 1693.

 Via Vittorio Emanuele II is one of the most important streets of Catania.
-It develops through the historic center, from the sea and Piazza dei Martiri, to the western part of the city, in Piazza Risorgimento.
+It develops through the historic center, from the sea and Piazza dei Martiri, to the western part of the city and Piazza Risorgimento.

 Along the path of Via Vittorio Emanuele II (previously Strada Reale) there are numerous palaces and monuments, evidence of cultures and dominations that, over the centuries, have affected Catania.
 At the exact half of its extension crosses with Via Etnea and, therefore, with Piazza Duomo, forming the road septum which overlooks the Palazzo degli Elefanti.

-Continuing towards the sea, you will come to Piazza San Placido, where the homonymous late Baroque church of San Placido stands.
+Start the Via Vittorio Emanuele II walk from Piazza Duomo and head east.
+After passing by Chiesa della Badia di Sant'Agata, soon you come to Piazza San Placido, where the homonymous late Baroque church of San Placido stands.
 Nearby, on Via Museo Biscari, stands the prestigious Palazzo Biscari.

-The construction of the church of Chiesa di San Placido took place on the ruins of an ancient pagan temple dedicated to the god Bacchus, a place of worship for the religious tradition of Catania, since it was said that once here stood the birthplace of St. Agatha, patroness of the city.
+The construction of the church of Chiesa di San Placido took place on the ruins of an ancient pagan temple dedicated to the god Bacchus, a place of worship for the religious tradition of Catania, since it is said that once here stood the birthplace of St. Agatha, patroness of the city.
 This 15th century church was razed to the ground by the catastrophic earthquake of the Val di Noto in 1693, which destroyed Catania.
-On the initiative of the only three nuns who survived from the rubble of the earthquake, the reconstruction was started, entrusted to the architect Stefano Ittar, and the new church was consecrated in 1723.
+On the initiative of the only three nuns who survived from the rubble of the earthquake, the reconstruction started, which entrusted to the architect Stefano Ittar.
+The new church was consecrated in 1723.

 The 15th century church was razed to the ground by the catastrophic earthquake of the Val di Noto in 1693, which destroyed Catania.
 On the initiative of the only three nuns who survived from the rubble of the earthquake, the reconstruction was started, entrusted to the architect Stefano Ittar, and the new church was consecrated in 1723.